filamentgroup/grunticon/README.md

 ## Documentation

+### Required configuration properties

-Unicon has 2 configuration options: `src` and `dest`.
+Unicon has 2 required configuration properties: `src` and `dest`.
 Both need to be defined for Unicon to run.

 - `src`: path to your folder of svg files
 - `dest`: path to the folder you'd like the